The Modular Isomorphism Problem for small groups -- revisiting Eick's algorithm: Introduction

-Another improvement is provided by using additional group-theoretical invariants.
-Here an object is called a \textit{group-theoretical invariant} of $kG$, if it depends only on $G$ and is determined by the group algebra $kG$.
-Any program which wants to test all groups of a given order usually starts by comparing some group-theoretical invariants and only then compares the isomorphism types of the group algebras of those groups for which all invariants coincide.
-We include many invariants from the literature which were not included in earlier programs.
-An overview of all these invariants is given in Theorem~\ref{th:Invariants}.
-This includes an invariant which was mentioned without proof by Bagi\'nski \cite{Bag99}.
-We include a proof in Proposition~\ref{prop:BaginskiInv}.
+~ An object is called a \textit{group-theoretical invariant} of $kG$, if it depends only on $G$ and is determined by the group algebra $kG$.
+Any program to verify MIP usually starts by comparing group-theoretical invariants and only compares the isomorphism types of the group algebras of those groups for which all invariants coincide.
+We include many invariants from the literature which were not included before; for an overview see Theorem~\ref{th:Invariants}.
+Notably, the following observation was made (without proof) by Bagi\'nski \cite{Bag99} and allows to eliminate some computationally difficult cases.
+We denote by $\gamma_i(G)$ the $i$-th term of the lower central series of $G$.

-While improving Eick's implementation we also noticed a small mistake in the program used to verify the MIP for groups of order $3^6$, $2^8$ and $2^9$ which leads to the necessity to re-examine these orders.
-The computations for groups of order $2^8$ are not fully complete at the time of writing.
-Full results of the computation will be added to the results in the \texttt{GAP}-package \texttt{ModIsomExt}.
-For groups of order $2^9$ we unfortunately lack the computational power.

-\begin{theorem} The MIP has a positive answer for groups of order $3^6$.
-If there are non-isomorphic groups $G=SG(2^8,i)$ and $H=SG(2^8, j)$ of order $2^8$ such that $kG \cong kH$, then $\{i,j\}$ is a subset of one of the following sets: